shalikadulaj/IoT-Mini-Project-1/README.md

-Now need to add the End point to the code.
+Now need to add the Endpoint to the code.
 You can get the Endpoint from the below path

 	AWS IoT  > Settings > Device data endpoint